Construction Class 6

-This Construction Brief will give you an overview of ISO's Construction Class 6 – fire resistive construction.
-When you've completed this course, you'll know what an ISO report means when it says a building is fire resistive construction.
-And you'll understand why a particular structure is—or isn't—fire resistive.
+This Construction Brief will give you an overview of Verisk's Construction Class 6 – fire-resistive construction.
+When you've completed this course, you will know what a Verisk report means when it says a building is fire-resistive construction.
+And you'll understand why a particular structure is—or isn't—fire-resistive.

 The exterior bearing walls and load-bearing portions of exterior walls must be of noncombustible materials or of masonry, but exterior nonbearing walls and wall panels may be slow burning, combustible, or with no fire-resistance rating.

 Post-tensioned concrete units